Azure/helm-charts/wordpress/README.md

 # WordPress

-[WordPress](https://wordpress.org/) is one of the most versatile open source content management systems on the market.

-Wordpress is a publishing platform for building blogs and websites.
+[WordPress](https://wordpress.org/) is one of the most versatile open source content management and publishing platforms on the market for building blogs and websites.

 This chart bootstraps a [WordPress](https://github.com/bitnami/bitnami-docker-wordpress) deployment on